digi-joho JAPAN Logo

 Traditional Japanese Units used in measurement

-Suppose you were at an Izakaya bar on a cold day, felt like drinking something hot.
-You called an attendant to order hot Sake or Japanese rice wine, then the attendant asked you “How much would you like to have?” and you answered “one bottle please”, when a question would come to your mind; How much Sake is in a bottle of Sake?
+Imagine you’re at an Izakaya bar on a chilly day, craving something warm to drink.
+You call over an attendant to order hot sake, a type of Japanese rice wine.
+The attendant then asks, “How much would you like to have?”
+You respond, “One bottle, please.”
+At that moment, a question crosses your mind: How much sake is actually in a bottle?

 The bottle to serve hot Sake is called Tokkuri (徳利), that is used like a teapot.
 From the Tokkuri bottle, hot Sake is poured into a tiny cup called Choko (猪口) or O-choto to be drunk little by little.
 There are various shapes and designs for Tokkuri, but it usually contains 180ml or so in accordance with the unit Gou 合 .
-The Gou is a traditional Japanese unit to measure quantities, which is still used for many things, Sake, Miso paste, Soy source, beans and even rice.
+The Gou is a traditional Japanese unit of measurement, which is still used for various quantities, Including Sake, Miso paste, Soy sauce, beans, and even rice.

 There are actually several traditional Japanese units that still exist and are used often in daily life.
 They are sometimes used in business too, so it is useful to know of them.